dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 | **Serialize** |    future |       *Preserve* |           future |           future |

 Notes:
-* Newtonsoft's `MetadataPropertyHandling.ReadAhead` will not be supported in this first effort.
+* We are deferring adding support for Newtonsoft's `MetadataPropertyHandling.ReadAhead` for now.
-* `Objects` and `Arrays` granularity may apply to both, Serialization and Deserialization.
+* `Objects` and `Arrays` granularity may apply to both, serialization and deserialization.
-* (overlap) means that preserve references will co-exist with Reference Loop Handling and we will need to define how to resolve that (On Newtonsoft.Json, `PreserveReferencesHandling` takes precedence); see [example](#using-a-custom-referencehandling-to-show-possible-future-usage).
+* (overlap) means that preserve references co-exists along with reference loop handling and we will need to define how to resolve that (On `Newtonsoft.Json`, `PreserveReferencesHandling` takes precedence); see [example](#using-a-custom-referencehandling-to-show-possible-future-usage).

 # Examples

-Having the following class:
+Let's assume you have the following class:
 ```cs
 class Employee
 {